TinusTrotyl/Strawberry_Fields/README.md

 It's **not necessary** to change it.
 Further description of this will be added later.
 ##### templates.html
-This file describes layout and structure for the tests explanation or tryit.
+This file describes layout and structure for the tests explanation or “try-it”.
 It's **not necessary** to change it.
 Further description of this will be added later.

 #### editor/animation Folder

 ##### init.js
-This file describes an animation for the tests explanation or tryit.
+This file describes an animation for the tests explanation or “try-it”.
 At `python: 'function name'` and `js: 'function name'` you can state the identifier your function is to be called with (line 11, 12).
 It's **not necessary** to change it.
 Further description of this will be added later.

 ##### init.css
-This file describes styles for the tests explanation or tryit.
+This file describes styles for the tests explanation or “try-it”.
 It's **not necessary** to change it.
 Further description of this will be added later.